National Memorial Arboretum, Staffordshire, England

 The Nation Remembers

-There are over 200 dedicated plots on the site to individuals and organizations including the military, civilian victims of war, the Police, Fire Brigade and Ambulance services, charities, local and overseas organisations.
+There are over 350 dedicated plots on the site to individuals and organizations including the military, civilian victims of war, the Police, Fire Brigade and Ambulance services, charitable organizations, local and overseas organizations.

-Buildings at the National Memorial Arboretum are the Millenium Chapel of Peace and Forgiveness, the FEPOW Memorial Building and the Armed Forces Memorial.
+Buildings at the National Memorial Arboretum include the Millennium Chapel of Peace and Forgiveness, the Remembrance Centre, the FEPOW Memorial Building and the Armed Forces Memorial.

 A full list of the memorial plots is available in the guidebook and on the National Memorial Arboretum website.